-We have applied to list our units, Class A common stock and warrants on Nasdaq under the symbols "GCACU," "GCAC" and "GCACW," respectively.
-We expect that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
+Our units, Class A common stock and warrants have been approved for listing on Nasdaq under the symbols "GCACU," "GCAC" and "GCACW," respectively.
+Our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
 Following the date the shares of our Class A common stock and warrants are eligible to trade separately, we anticipate that the shares of our Class A common stock and warrants will be listed separately and as a unit on Nasdaq.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.